-Next up, Patrice Jones, Systems Design Analyst.
-Patrice has been with Businessolver for two years and currently lives in Virginia with her family.
-Patrice is extremely active in our current DE&I efforts and was part of our original DE&I committee and book club.
-We wanted to ask her some specifics around her thoughts about International Women's Month and DE&I efforts directly supporting WOC.
+First up, Kimberly Kelley, Learning and Development Team Lead.
+Kimberly has been with Businessolver for a little over two years and currently lives in Des Moines with her wife and two children.
+Kimberly is extremely active in our current DE&I efforts and is a leader in our DE&I book club.
+We wanted to ask her some specifics around her thoughts about International Women's Month and DE&I efforts directly supporting the LGBTQ+ community.

-Give us a little bit of background on your career in benefits and technology.
+Give us a little bit of background about your career in benefits and technology.

 What is your favorite thing to do on a Saturday?

 Lately, my favorite Saturday routine is to pick a nearby forest preserve, woodland or state park to travel to.
 My dog Trixie and I have a great time exploring the woods, getting fresh air and hopefully seeing some wildlife.
 A couple of months ago we saw a black fox and most recently saw a giant bald Eagle.
 I always feel better after a trip to the woods.

 If you could go back in time, what is some advice you would give to your younger self?